payne19/miniproject/README.md

 # miniproject
-### number plate recognition using tesseract and tkinter as GUI
+### number plate recognition using tesseract , opencv and tkinter as GUI